-Investment securities and short-term investments.
+Investment securities and short-term investments .
 See Note 2, "Investments," for additional information.

 Premiums receivable and reinsurance recoverables on paid losses.
 The carrying value of current receivables approximates fair value.
-At December 31, 2014 and 2013, the carrying values of premiums receivable over 90 days were \$12.4 million and \$9.8 million, respectively.
-Included in "Reinsurance recoverables" in our Consolidated Balance Sheets at December 31, 2014 and 2013, are amounts that are due from trade capital providers associated with the operations of ArgoGlobal Syndicate 1200.
+At December 31, 2015 and 2014, the carrying values of premiums receivable over 90 days were \$10.0 million and \$12.4 million, respectively.
+Included in "Reinsurance recoverables" in our Consolidated Balance Sheets at December 31, 2015 and 2014, are amounts that are due from trade capital providers associated with the operations of Syndicate 1200.
 Upon settlement, the receivable is offset against the liability also reflected in our accompanying Consolidated Balance Sheets.
-At December 31, 2014 and 2013, the payable was in excess of the receivable.
-Of our reinsurance recoverables on paid losses, excluding amounts attributable to ArgoGlobal Syndicate 1200's trade capital providers, at December 31, 2014 and 2013, the carrying values over 90 days were \$9.9 million and \$22.2 million, respectively.
+At December 31, 2015 and 2014, the payable was in excess of the receivable.
+Of our reinsurance recoverables on paid losses, excluding amounts attributable to Syndicate 1200's trade capital providers, at December 31, 2015 and 2014, the carrying values over 90 days were \$7.1 million and \$9.9 million, respectively.
 Our methodology for establishing our allowances for doubtful accounts includes specifically identifying all potential uncollectible balances regardless of aging.
-At December 31, 2014 and 2013, the allowance for doubtful accounts for premiums receivable was \$5.2 million and \$4.5 million, respectively, and the allowance for doubtful accounts for reinsurance recoverables on paid losses was \$1.8 million and \$1.6 million, respectively.
-Premiums receivable over 90 days were secured by collateral in the amount of \$0.3 million and \$0.4 million at December 31, 2014 and 2013, respectively.
-Reinsurance recoverables on paid losses over 90 days were secured by collateral in the amount of \$0.4 million and \$0.3 at December 31, 2014 and 2013, respectively.
+At December 31, 2015 and 2014, the allowance for doubtful accounts for premiums receivable was \$3.5 million and \$5.2 million, respectively, and the allowance for doubtful accounts for reinsurance recoverables on paid losses was \$2.2 million and \$1.8 million, respectively.
+Premiums receivable over 90 days were secured by collateral in the amount of \$0.2 million and \$0.4 million at December 31, 2015 and 2014, respectively.

-At December 31, 2014 and 2013, the fair value of our Junior subordinated debentures, Senior unsecured fixed rate notes and Other indebtedness was estimated using appropriate market indices or quoted prices from external sources based on current market conditions.
+Debt.
+At December 31, 2015 and 2014, the fair value of our Junior subordinated debentures, Senior unsecured fixed rate notes and Other indebtedness was estimated using appropriate market indices or quoted prices from external sources based on current market conditions.